 Do they give you a nudge when you haven’t started that project you always go on about?
 When you moan about something in your life; do they inspire you to change it?

-Or do they all just royally, kiss your pretty little bum-cheeks?
+Or do they all just royally, kiss your pretty little bum-cheeks regardless of your behaviour and actions?

-It’s better to have those few minutes of awkwardness than it is to let your friends engage in destructive behaviour.
+It’s better to have those few minutes of awkwardness than it is to allow your friends engage in destructive behaviour.
 Not just destructive behaviour – inaction too.
-If your friend (or yourself) are guilty for not awakening the sleeping giant within, due to a bout of inertia; a call-out of major arse kicking is in need.
+If your friend (or yourself) are guilty for not awakening the sleeping giant within, due to a bout of inertia; a call-out of major proportions is in need.

-I’m a big believer in the ‘power of five’ theory.
-That we are generally a fifth of the five people who we hang out with/talk to the most.
-The theory is that our health, finances, spiritual progression, outlook and general happiness etc are that of the five people who we give and receive our energy from the most.
+I’m very open to the ‘power of five’ theory.
+That we generally become a byproduct of of the five people who we hang out with/talk to the most.
+The theory is that our health, finances, spiritual progression, outlook and general happiness etc are that of the five people who get the lions’s share of our energy and time.

 It’s up to you to decide who you’re giving your ears to the most.
 Who you’re spilling your heart to the most.
 Who you share your dreams and vulnerabilities with.
 Whose song-sheet you’re singing from.
 For me, it’s easy to manifest such a group of people.
 Decide what you want, know who you are.
 Start to become the better version of yourself that you’ve always wanted to be – and befriend those with the same values and mindset.